 - You have to communicate effectively with your donors and funders on how impactful your programs are

-- You have considerable staff turnover and short of human resources
+- You have considerable staff turnover and are short of human resources

 Building impact evidence with impact data

 Many organizations need to start by defining an impact strategy.
 Whether you are a funder or an organization working in the field, you might want to align with multiple frameworks, such as IRIS, Impact Management Projects, and Sustainable Development Goals.